chef/chef-web-docs/chef_master/source/data_collection.rst

 Chef Automate uses Elasticsearch to store its data, and the default Chef Automate install includes a single Elasticsearch service.
 This is sufficient to run production workloads; however, for greater data retention, we recommend using a multi-node Elasticsearch cluster with replication and sharding to store and protect your data.

+As of Automate 1.7.114, the compliance service uses a ``compliance-latest`` Elasticsearch index to improves the performance of the reporting APIs at scale.
+Automate creates this index automatically as part of the upgrade to Automate 1.7.114.
+The index is updated with each new compliance report.
+If the ``compliance-latest`` Elasticsearch index becomes out of sync with the time-series data, it can be regenerated using the ``automate-ctl migrate-compliance`` subcommand.
+For more information, see `migrate-compliance </ctl_automate_server.html#migrate-compliance>`__.

 Prerequisites
 -----------------------------------------------------